 - Going public gives the acquiring private firm access to the vast liquidity of the public markets.

 - It’s easier to raise capital given access to vast amounts of capital available in the public markets

-- A reverse merger is less susceptible to market risk / economic cycles than a traditional IPO.
+- The reverse merger process is less susceptible to market risk / economic cycles than a conventional IPO.

-- Owners can more easily sell their shares, although the merger likely will have a lock up clause limiting stock sales for a period following the transaction.
+- Owners can more easily sell their shares, although the merger likely will have a lock-up clause limiting the company’s stock sales for a period following the transaction.

 Establish relationships with investment banks that specialize in this niche.

 A private company gets introduced to the shells thanks to investment bankers.
 While it’s possible to do a reverse merger without going through a bidding process, vetting shells on your own can be difficult and significantly riskier.

 Jordan points to Roth Capital Partners, H.C.
 Wainwright, Maxim, Ladenburg, Wedbush, and Oppenheimer as firms in the business of courting private companies and keeping track of publicly available shells.